oktadev/byob-dashboard/byob-api/README.md

         "AWS_SSM_PREFIX": "<aws_ssm_prefix>"
     }
     ```
-3. Populate AWS SSM parameters
+3. Populate AWS SSM parameters:
-    * If you ran Terraform, skip this step.
+    * IF YOU DID RUN Terraform, SKIP THIS STEP.
-    * If you have not run Terraform, add the ssm parameters manually: From AWS console, navigate to Systems Manager > Parameter Store.
+    * If you did NOT not run Terraform, add the ssm parameters manually: From AWS console, navigate to **Systems Manager > Parameter Store**.
 Add the following parameters in your desired region:

     | parameter             | type         | value |
     | --------------------- | ------------ | ----- |